 No fee to participate!
 How do I enter?

-Team Registration for 2018 closed on April 27th.
-Between April 27 and May 2, we accepted teams as space permits.
+Team Registration for 2019 will close on April 26th.
+Between April 26 and May 1, we will accept teams as space permits.
 Please note that we are never set up to accept registrations on the day of the contest.

 The Authorization and Consent Form must also be filled out on/before the competition day.
 It's best if you scan and email it, in advance, to the coordinator.
 Alternatively, you may bring the completed form with you to the contest.